Olusegun Obasanjo: Early life

 Olusegun Obasanjo's father Obasanjo Bankole was one of the early settlers and founding fathers of Igbogun Olaogun village in the early 1920s.
 Although he was a well-to-do farmer and palm wine tapper, he was considered poor because he wasn't among the educated elites of Yorubaland.
 Bankole met Bernice Ashabi, a petty trader in Igbogun and both married.
 The couple had two surviving children out of six: Olusegun and Adunni Oluwola, his only sister.
 According to his passport, Olusegun Obasanjo was born on 5 March 1937 although there were no contemporary record and the date was a near estimate.

 Olusegun was from the Owu Kingdom.
 He was raised a Baptist.
-His sister later converted to Islam inorder to marry a Muslim man.
+His sister later converted to Islam in order to marry a Muslim man.
 At eleven, he joined the village primary school, and after three years, in 1951, he moved on to the Baptist Day School in Abeokuta's Owu quarter.
 In 1952 he transferred to the Baptist Boys' High School, also in the town.
 His school fees were partly financed by state grants.
 Obasanjo did well academically, and at school became a keen Boy Scout.
 Although there is no evidence that he was then involved in any political groups, it was at secondary school that Obasanjo rejected his forename of "Matthew" as an anti-colonial act.

 Meanwhile, Obasanjo's father had abandoned his wife and two children.
 Falling into poverty, Obasanjo's mother had to operate in trading to survive.
 To pay his school fees, Obasanjo worked on cocoa and kola farms, fished, collected firewood, and sold sand to builders.
 During the school holidays he also worked at the school, cutting the grass and other manual jobs.

 In 1956, Obasanjo took his secondary school exams, having borrowed money to pay for the entry fees.
 That same year, he began courting Oluremi Akinlawon, the Owu daughter of a station master.
 They were engaged to be married by 1958.
 Leaving school, he moved to Ibadan, where he took a teaching job.
 There, he sat for the entrance exam for University College Ibadan, but although he passed it he found that he could not afford the tuition fees.
 Obasanjo then decided to pursue a career as a civil engineer, and to access this profession, in 1958 answered an advert for officer cadet training in the Nigerian Army.